UV & Aqueous Specialty Coatings

 Which is the best coating for a job?
 That depends as much on the job as it does on the coating.
 Expectations of performance, appearance, quality and cost are variables to weigh when making a decision.
 Other factors to consider include operator experience, job latitude (tolerance), storage conditions, and performance requirements.

-Contact us for a free article on choosing the proper coating for your package.
+Contact us for an article on choosing the proper coating for your package.

 Diamond carefully evaluates all inks and coatings suppliers in an effort to make the best recommendation for our customers’ products.
 We utilize a variety of standard and specialty coatings to protect and enhance your packaging.